fengxia41103/myblog/content/workspace/odoo/loading.md

 Slug: odoo8 server loading process
 Author: Feng Xia
 Summary: This article analyzes the bootup process of ODOO8.
 We have traced
-    its call stack, and from source code learned what is in the core of a ODOO8 server.
+    its call stack and have, from its source code, pinpointed what is in the core of a ODOO8 server.